unshakenme/OSPAT/README.md

 ## Historic or Cultural Wisdom
-Must complete minimum of 6 from this list.
+Must complete a minimum of 6 from this list.

 1. Frankl, V. E. (1946/2000).
 Man’s Search for Meaning (I. Lasch, Trans.).
 Beacon Press.
 ISBN: